12 Tips and Tools for Healthy Cooking with Chronic Illness

 Freezer meals ensure you can put a nourishing dinner on the table, even when you feel too sick to cook.
 Like the ‘cook once, eat twice’ strategy, you cook a double batch of food (or more!) to be stored in the freezer instead of the fridge.
 You can prep meal components, like pasta sauces and taco fillings, or entire dinners, such as casseroles.

-There are tons of freezer meal strategies and recipes online, from vegetarian and Paleo to healthy meals for anytime of day.
+There are tons of freezer meal strategies and recipes online, from vegetarian to Paleo meals for anytime of day.
 Just be mindful of hygiene rules when freezing, defrosting and reheating.

 4. Meal prep for the week